 Compelling stories are what makes the difference between a nice informative keynote speaker and a speaking engagement that you never forget.
 Storytelling speakers are why the business of live events is having record setting years.
 People want more than data.
 Conference participants who want strategic storytelling in an engaging and interactive style.
+A storytelling speaker will always make a live event more memorable.
+There is power in story.

 Long before Thom Singer became a professional speaker and master of ceremonies / emcee, he attended events.
 A long and successful career in sales and marketing put him in the audience at countless live events.
 While all presentations have information, the storytelling keynotes were the ones that challenged him to take action.
+He was inspired by storytelling speakers.

 It was 20 years ago that Thom decided he wanted to impact others by being a good speaker.
 He did not know that it would become a career, but he did know that the spoken word has power.
 Thom joined a local Toastmasters Club to learn to be a storyteller speaker.
 He watched hundreds of others present on stages.
 He took notes on what it was that made the great speakers the most memorable.
 The answer – STORIES.